openstack/keystoneauth/doc/source/authentication-plugins.rst

     >>> sess = session.Session(auth=auth)

-This will have exactly the same effect as using the single :py:class:`~keystoneauth1.auth.identity.v3.PasswordMethod` above.
+This will have exactly the same effect as using the single :py:class:`~keystoneauth1.identity.v3.PasswordMethod` above.

-V3 identity plugins must use an auth_url that points to the root of a V3 identity server URL, i.e.: `http://hostname:5000/v3`.
+V3 identity plugins must use an `auth_url` that points to the root of a V3 identity server URL, i.e.: `http://hostname:5000/v3`.

 Version Independent Identity Plugins
 ------------------------------------

-Standard version independent identity plugins are defined in the module :py:mod:`keystoneauth1.auth.identity.generic`.
+Standard version independent identity plugins are defined in the module :py:mod:`keystoneauth1.identity.generic`.

 For the cases of plugins that exist under both the identity V2 and V3 APIs there is an abstraction to allow the plugin to determine which of the V2 and V3